statengeneraal/laws-markdown/verdrag/international/convention/for/the/safety/of/life/at/sea/1974/BWBV0003264/README.md

 .2conventional ceiling sprinkler heads arranged such that the window is protected by an average application rate of at least 5 l/min per square metre and the additional window area is included in the calculation of the area of coverage; or

-.3water-mist nozzles that have been tested and approved in accordance with the guidelines approved by the Organization<sup>1)Refer to the Revised Guidelines for approval of sprinkler systems equivalent to that referred to in SOLAS regulation II-2/12 (resolution A.800(19)).</sup>.Windows located in the ship's side below the lifeboat embarkation area shall have fire integrity at least equal to “A-0” class.
+.3water-mist nozzles that have been tested and approved in accordance with the guidelines approved by the Organization.Windows located in the ship's side below the lifeboat embarkation area shall have fire integrity at least equal to “A-0” class.

 4.2 Doors in fire-resisting divisions in cargo ships